kiseki-lol/arbiter/README.md

 ```

 ## License
-Copyright (c) Tadah and Polygon 2022.
+Copyright (c) Tadah and Project Polygon 2022.
+Forked with permission.
 All rights reserved.